Engine2d/Java-snake-game/README.md

 ___
 To play download Snake.zip and unzip it.

-then doubleclick the PLAY.zip file.
+then doubleclick the PLAY.bat file.

 # Controlles
 ***